anishs293/frontend-interview-prep-11-11/01_Frontend_Basics/JavaScript/Advanced_Concepts/Generator_Functions_ES6.md

 ### 1. Syntax

-- A generator function is declared with `function*` and uses the `yield` keyword to pause execution and return values.
+- A generator function is declared with `function*` and uses the `yield` keyword to pause execution and return values to the caller.

    ```javascript
    function* myGenerator() {